Scuba Diving Coffs Harbour New South Wales north coast

 In season, you will also get the chance to see Humpback Whales on the trip out and back too.

 The Solitary Island Marine Park – Why not join us and discover the Jetty Dive Difference from one of our world class dive boats – dive in small groups with our knowledgeable Divemasters and Dive Leaders, we are passionate about our marine life and scuba diving.
-Click on our Charter trips for bookings!
+Click on our Solitary Islands half day dive trips for bookings!

 Seasons of the Year for Diving Coffs Harbour.
 Which is better??

 An extremely hard question to answer, in the Summer months (November to April) the water temperature rises from 19c to peak in March at between 24c and 26c.
-During that time we see tropical varieties breeze thru with the East Australian Current, with the larger fish like Manta Rays and Leopard Sharks thru to the smaller critters like the Ornate Ghost-Pipefish
+During that time we see tropical varieties breeze through with the East Australian Current, with the larger fish like Manta Rays and Leopard Sharks through to the smaller critters like the Ornate Ghost-Pipefish

 Then from May thru to the end of June the water temperature stays above 20c.
 Then it drops to about 19-18c for the rest of Winter months.
 The Winter brings us a more abundant number of Grey Nurse Sharks and the special appearance of Giant Cuttlefish.

 We really like the diving in the winter, and at the temperature it is, it compares to the southern tropical waters of the Barrier reef.